Juditbv/final-project/README.md

 - Show tasks in separate sections depending on completion (completed above).
 But I'll iterate over the functionalities and maybe filter the tasks if user wwants it.
 - Still have pending the edit functionality of the taskItem component.
   ---- For next day: Want to finish the edit functionality and want to think about new features for the app.
 And also adapt everything following the responsive design.

+## Day 6

+- Finished the edit task functionality
+- Thought about new functionalities to add: add priority to tasks, filter by entered date, show the tasks in different formats...
+  ---- For next day: Want to apply this functionalities

+## Day 7

+- Add toggle to view tasks with list or columns
+- Edit the errors to show notifications
+- Add validation on edit task to avoid an empty title
+- Add toTop button when scrolling
+  ---- For next day: Want to add/create logic to tasks to have priority and a filter of priority and the filter of entered_at (when the task was created)